jamesha100/cucm-license-management/page2.md

 ```
 The query above lists the phone devices that consume CUCM licenses but further information is needed to view ownership information.
 This is stored in the *fkenduser* field in the device table.
 The value of *fkenduser* in the *device* table is set to the primary key value (*pkid*) of the enduser table for the user that is configured as the owner of the device.
 If no owner is specified the value of *fkenduser* is "NULL".
 The updated query below shows the fkenduser values for the phone devices configured on the test system.
 ```
-admin:run sql select d.pkid,d.name as devicename, d.description,tm.name as devicemodel,d.fkenduser from device as d inner join typemodel as tm on tm.enum = d.tkmodel where d.tkclass = '1' and not (d.tkmodel = '72' or d.tkmodel = '645')
+run sql select d.pkid,d.name as devicename, d.description,tm.name as devicemodel,d.fkenduser from device as d inner join typemodel as tm on tm.enum = d.tkmodel where d.tkclass = '1' and not (d.tkmodel = '72' or d.tkmodel = '645')
 pkid                                 devicename      description                     devicemodel                             fkenduser
 ==================================== =============== =============================== ======================================= ====================================
 6eb51642-2723-8ceb-0431-6d1f70437fb8 CSFJHAWKINS     James Hawkins Jabber CSF        Cisco Unified Client Services Framework 8c758cf4-da8c-bd00-53be-a0902f1707e1